jmhutchison/QGIS-Training-Manual/vector_classification/label_tool.rst

 -------------------------------------------------------------------------------

 In many cases, the location of a point doesn't need to be very specific.
-For example, most of the points in the :guilabel:`places` layer refer to entire towns or suburbs, and the specific point associated with such features is not that specific on a large scale.
+For example, when they refer to entire towns or suburbs, and the specific point associated with such features is not that specific on a large scale.
 In fact, giving a point that is too specific is often confusing for someone reading a map.

 To name an example: on a map of the world, the point given for the European Union may be somewhere in Poland, for instance.
 To someone reading the map,